mattan-d/moodle-report_originality/README.md

 4. Click "Apply filters" to update the report.
 5. Click "Reset filters" to return to the default filter settings.

-### Exporting to PDF
+### Exporting Reports

 1. Apply the desired filters to the report.
-2. Click the "Export to PDF" button at the bottom of the report.
+2. Click the "Export to PDF" button to download a PDF version of the report.
-3. The PDF will be generated and downloaded automatically.
+3. Click the "Export to CSV" button to download a CSV version of the report.
+4. The exported files will include the current date and time in the filename.

 ## Permissions